 As I started creating wireframes for how the content would be structured around the new Mega Menu, I also began simplifying the actions on the page.
 The previous multitude of navigation bars in the existing product were created to accommodate the various actions that could be performed.
 I grouped the actions into three categories; global actions that did not affect the content on the page, mass actions that could be performed on all elements on the page, and local actions that would only affect a single element on the page.

 The creation of the new navigational model coincided with the company's annual conference Parafest, which was a perfect opportunity to validate it with real customers.
 I set up a usability testing booth at the conference and encouraged our customers to participate by allowing a forum for their opinions and the chance to win a tablet.
 From a study of roughly 15 participants, users voiced their love of the new model and had extremely high task success rates for tasks designed to test the menu.
+Tree test studies showed the information hierarchy worked well.
 However, moving the mass actions caused a great deal of confusion and the majority of users had to be prompted to find them.
 Testing also revealed that if the Mega Menu rendered over the global actions (Quick Create, Search, Notifications, and User Profile) users became confused.
-Armed with this information, we were ready to iterate on the designs.
+Armed with this information, I was ready to iterate on the designs.

 I always believed that communication is vital to the success of any project, but by talking through the challenges during the design session and having an open mind to suggestions sped up the brainstorming phase.
 I also learned that while parts of a design might be great, it's always good to test them, because there may be elements that need to be re-thought or do not work in certain contexts.